veryprofessionaldodo/Krita-Photobash-Images-Plugin/README.md

 - Supports search by extra caption file (must be a text file with the same name as the image)
 - Supports adding image with transparency layer
 - Supports adding image grouped with an erase blending layer
+- Supports reloading images in directory without needing to reset to a different directory
+- Supports sorting by date (in descending order)

 ## Installation